logux/core/protocol.md

 or wrong time zone.
 Calculated time fix may be used to correct events `created` time in [`sync`] messages.

-Fifth position is optional and contains credentials data.
-It could has any type.
+Fifth position is optional and contains extra client option in object.
+Right now protocol supports only `credentials` key there.

+Credentials could be in any type.
 Receiver may check credentials data.
 On wrong credentials data receiver may send `auth` error and close connection.

 Right after this message receiver should send [`sync`] message with all new events since last connection (all events on first connection).